Teaching Observations for Faculty, Staff, and Postdocs

 Lecturer in the Department of Italian

-Please note that since teaching observations are a popular service performed by a trained CTL consultant, we limit instructors to one observation experience per academic year.
+Please note that since teaching observations are a popular service performed by a trained CTL consultant, we limit instructors to one observation per academic year.
 Likewise, the scheduling is “first come, first served.”
 To secure your desired date, we advise you to complete the observation request form as soon as possible.

 What happens before, during, and after the observation?